DarkPhantom738/segmentation-failure-analysis/README.md

 ## Mechanistic companion findings

-Decode ≠ control is still in the paper, but it is no longer the headline endpoint.
+Decode ≠ control, although this is already a known concept, it is still a novel finding that wasn't found in UNET/medical imaging in general.

 ### Full-cohort probe R² (375 cases, 5-fold OOF)